 Our procedures are regulated by EPA programs, such as Clean Water Act National Pollutant Discharge Elimination System (NPDES) permits that govern the release of water that may contain chemicals or other impurities.
-Water that is released meets EPA’s Effluent Guidelines Program requirements and is safe for the environment.
+Water that is released meets EPA’s Effluent Guidelines Program requirements set by each of our permits.
 We report chemical data to the Environmental Protection Agency (EPA) as required by the Toxics Release Inventory (TRI) program.
 Specific to wastewater operations, we report the amount of nitrate compounds along with other chemicals included in our wastewater, for the EPA’s annual TRI.

 Tyson Foods participates in the National Water Reuse Action Plan, which promotes an aggressive approach to ensuring reliable and secure water delivery.
 The actions that EPA and its partners align with in the Action Plan strengthen the sustainability, security and resilience of our nation’s water resources by creating new partnerships, providing accountability and promoting communication and transparency with an online platform.